BlueBrain/hpcbench/docs/campaign.rst

 retrieving its results.
 Those settings allow benchmark execution on warm caches.
 Number of times can be either specified statically or dynamically.

-The static way to specify the number of times a command is executed is thru the ``fixed`` option.
+The static way to specify the number of times a command is executed is through the ``fixed`` option.

 .. code-block:: yaml